 Your Information:

-You can find the VIN on the car's dashboard (visible through windshield), driver's side door jamb or title documents.
+You can find the VIN on the car's dashboard (visible through the windshield) or on the driver's side door jamb.
+It also appears on title documents.
 Dealers provide this information for any vehicle you're seriously considering.

 Most insurers provide quotes 30 to 60 days before purchase.
 GEICO and Progressive lock in rates for 30 days, while State Farm holds quotes for 60 days.
 Request fresh quotes within 30 days of purchase for the most accurate pricing, as rates fluctuate based on market conditions.
 If shopping over several months, get new quotes every 30 days to track rate changes and compare insurance costs between different vehicles.